cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-tablespace.md

 :   The restrictions identified for the `LOCATION` directory also hold for directory_i.

 tablespace_option
 :   A tablespace parameter to set or reset.
 Currently, the only available parameters are `seq_page_cost` and `random_page_cost`.
-Setting either value for a particular tablespace will override the planner's usual estimate of the cost of reading pages from tables in that tablespace, as established by the configuration parameters of the same name (see [seq_page_cost](../config_params/guc-list.html#seq_page_cost), [random_page_cost](../config_params/guc-list.html#random_page_cost)).
+Setting either value for a particular tablespace will override the planner's usual estimate of the cost of reading pages from tables in that tablespace, as established by the configuration parameters of the same name (see `seq_page_cost`, `random_page_cost`).
 This may be useful if one tablespace is located on a disk which is faster or slower than the remainder of the I/O subsystem.

 ## Notes